ampl/amplpy/docs/source/getting-started.rst

 Deployment
 ----------

-To deploy AMPL API applications to users who do not have their own AMPL installations, include with your application the AMPL executable (``ampl`` or ``ampl.exe``), and the ``amplpy`` package.
+To deploy AMPL API applications we recommend the use of :ref:`amplpy.modules <amplpyModules>`.
-Note that the folder containing the AMPL executable should be in the system search path, or use :ref:`amplpy.modules <amplpyModules>` instead.
+Alternatively, make sure that AMPL is installed and that its directly is in the environment variable PATH.